wrf/taxonomy_database/README.md

 `ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/`

+The current, full link can be captured with:

+`wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz`

 ## using CSV from NCBI WGS ##
 On the [trace archive](https://www.ncbi.nlm.nih.gov/Traces/wgs/?page=1&view=tsa), select only the `TSA` projects, and download the file `wgs_selector.csv` (renaming as desired).